-Fall brings brightly-colored foliage, shorter days, colder weather, and the soul-warming Pumpkin Spice Latte.
+With fall come brightly-colored foliage, shorter days, colder weather, and soul-warming Pumpkin Spice Latte.

 When a change of seasons leads to a temporary idleness in nature and some outdoor activities, even not such an avid coffee drinker like me reaches for a cup of the Pumpkin Spice Latte.
-It is warm, delicious, and aligns with the colors and mood of the autumn.
-Clearly, the fall season is not the same without persimmons, Thanksgiving pies, and the divine Pumpkin Spice Latte.
+It’s warm, delicious, and aligns with the colors and moods of the autumn.
+The fall season is not the same without persimmons, Thanksgiving pies, and the divine Pumpkin Spice Latte after all.

-The first version of Starbucks’s Pumpkin Spice Latte, however, included enough artificial flavors to keep the health-conscious customers aways.
-Surprisingly, the recipe didn’t even have the pumpkin.
-With evolution of healthy eating, in August 2015, Starbucks changed the recipe of its Pumpkin Spice Latte.
+The first version of the Starbucks’s favorite fall drink, however, included enough artificial flavors to keep the health-conscious customers away.
+Surprisingly, the recipe didn’t even have any pumpkin.
+With the continuing evolution of healthy eating, in August 2015, Starbucks changed the recipe of its Pumpkin Spice Latte.
 The artificial colors were out.
 The real pumpkin finally crept into the blend.

 How to Make Pumpkin Spice Latte at Home

 The simplified Pumpkin Spice Latte has given hope to millions of people around the world to experiment with the recipe at home.
-Surprisingly, the pricey Starbucks’s beverage doesn’t need fancy pumpkin pie flavored syrup after all.
-The homemade Pumpkin Spice Latte asks for simple ingredients such as pumpkin puree, pumpkin pie spice, vanilla extract, milk, honey or sugar, and coffee.
+The pricey Starbucks’s beverage doesn’t need fancy pumpkin pie flavored syrup.
+The homemade Pumpkin Spice Latte asks for simple ingredients such as pumpkin puree, pumpkin pie spice, vanilla extract, plant-based milk, honey or sugar, and coffee.

-To top it off, the recipe can accommodate any coffee drinker from vegan pumpkin lovers to zealous dairy and heavy cream enthusiasts.
-Sweet, silk, and spicy drink with the pumpkin flavor and a slight punch of espresso is just one whisk away.
-Let us get fancy making the Pumpkin Spice Latte at home.
+The recipe can satisfy any coffee drinkers from vegan pumpkin lovers to zealous dairy and heavy cream enthusiasts.
+The sweet and spicy drink with the pumpkin flavor and a slight punch of espresso is just one whisk away.
+Let’s get fancy making the Pumpkin Spice Latte at home.

 Making Pumpkin Puree